Last updated on December 28th, 2023

 Fauvist artist Vlaminck painted a series of portrayals of Parisian prostitutes in the style of Toulouse-Lautrec.
 His voluptuous Reclining Nude can be found draped on the walls of the Courtauld Gallery.

 It’s cheeky, atmospheric, very strange and unsurprisingly, it caused a scandal when it was first on show at the Salon des Refusés.
 The original of Dejeuner sur l’Herbe (The Luncheon on the Grass) is in the Musée d’Orsay in Paris, but London has its baby sister in the Courtauld Gallery.

 It’s still my favourite piece of erotic art in London: The Swing by Jean Honoré Fragonard at the Wallace Collection in Marylebone.
 This rococo masterpiece shows a young Peeping Tom looking up the skirt of a swinging lady’s pink dress whilst an older man controls the ropes behind her.

 The world’s oldest guide to erotic pleasure is also available in a chocolate bar!
-Head over to west London’s pretty Turnham Green and to Philip Neal Chocolates for a little guilty pleasure.
+Head over to west London’s pretty Turnham Green and to Philip Neal Chocolates for a little erotic art in chocolate form.